ccollicutt/swiftacular/README.md

 # OpenStack Swift and Ansible

-This playbook will deploy OpenStack Swift using Ansible.
+This playbook will deploy OpenStack Swift using Ansible and Vagrant and Virtualbox.

-NOTE: In this current playbook Authentication will be done by and OpenStack Essex keystone server.
+NOTE: Not done yet!